AuthFrl/ToDo-App/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
-Thank You.

 ## Author